sjhloco/ip_auto_lab/build_fabric/README.md

 The playbook can be run with any number of the following tags.
 The device configuration is applied using NAPLAM with the change differences always saved to file (in */device_configs/diff*) and optionally printed to screen.\
 Naplalm *commit_changes* is set to true meaning that Anisible *check-mode* is used for dry-runs.

+NEED TO REWORD THIS INTO COMMON AND NOT SO COMMON as too complictaed

 **--pre_val**             Checks var_file contents are valid and conform to script rules (network_size, address format, etc)\
 **--dir**                    Deletes and recreates the file struture to save configs, diffs and reports